|

 Chlorine is added

-EPA is .2 ppm.
+to our water at .45 ppm (parts per million).
 The chlorine is added for the protection of the drinking water if

 the water main is broken or the water system was to lose pressure and foreign